the-other-mariana/data-mining/week5/README.md

 ![img](https://github.com/the-other-mariana/data-mining/blob/master/week5/res/07.png?raw=true)

-### Power Transformer
+## 5. Power Transformer

 There are non-linear transformations that can make an attribute's distribution look more like a normal distribution.

 Transformations that try to shape the data values as a normal distribution:

-1. Box-cox: input data values must be positive
+1. Box-cox: input data values must be positive (biggest difference with method 2).

-2. Yeo Johnson: input data can be negatives
+2. Yeo Johnson: input data can be negatives.

 These two have a coefficient called **lambda**, which normally receives values in the range [-1, 1], and this coefficient modifies the transformation (either of the two) in order to change and adjust the shape of the gaussian result.
+We are trying to change the distribution of attributes in order to reach a distribution similar to the normal distribution, so that these attributes can be a proper input for a ML algorithm (Linear Regression).
+After this transformation, the correlation coefficient can change, therefore it is advised to check the correlation in raw data.

 ## Handy Links